Plan Comparisons

 The majority of popular phone plans are “unlimited” plans these days.
 That means you can enjoy technically unlimited data downloads and Internet surfing no matter where you go or how often you are on Wi-Fi.
 In practice, your data download speeds usually get capped or slowed down after a certain point.

-These unlimited data plans are typically more expensive than those with set data limits, like 10 GB, 30 GB, etc. Nationwide prepaid plans may come with high-speed data caps that aren’t too limiting, plus unlimited talk and texting.
+These unlimited data plans are typically more expensive than those with set data limits.
+You can also look into prepaid plans that come with high-speed data caps that aren’t too limiting and will come with unlimited talk and texting.

 International Calling/Texting Options

 Do you travel frequently?
-If so, you might like phone plans with good roaming data allowances or international texting and talking features.
+If so, you might be interested in the best phone plans for international travel.
+Really good cell phone plans for travel include solid roaming data allowances as well as international texting and talking features.
 These perks are nice to have, and they can reduce your per-trip costs when you are abroad, but they do increase the cost of your monthly bill.
-Don't bother with these options if you don’t need to call to Mexico or Canada frequently, don’t bother with these options.

 Phone Payments